List of 8 Best Hiking Emergency Beacon and Buying Guide

 SPOT 3 Satellite GPS Messenger Personal Locator Beacon

-It sends out an alert signal to a worldwide network of search and rescue authorities.
+It sends an alert signal to a worldwide search and rescue authorities network.
 It also positions your exact location to help rescuers reach you faster.

 SPOT satellite trackers have been quite useful for many hiking enthusiasts.
-When you go for hiking adventures where there is no cell service, you can be sure that having a SPOT beacon can ensure that you stay connected.
+When you go for hiking adventures without cell service, you can be sure that having a SPOT beacon can ensure you stay connected.

-This beacon is a very tough and pocket-friendly device that you can easily take on your motorcycle, hiking adventures, or even backcountry sojourn.
+This beacon is a tough and pocket-friendly device you can easily take on your motorcycle, hiking adventures, or even backcountry sojourn.
 It helps your family and friends keep track of your location using satellites and GPS features.
-It comes with an SOS button that you can press in case of an emergency.
+It comes with an SOS button that you can press in an emergency.
 It will send signals to emergency responders.

-This SPOT 3 beacon offers improved performance, motion-activated tracking, and good battery life.
+This SPOT 3 beacon offers improved performance, motion-activated tracking, and battery life.
 However, you will need to choose a level of tracking and tracking intervals.
-You can also work around the beacon to send signals when you are moving and when you stop too. this device requires a yearly subscription.
+You can also work around the beacon to send signals when you are moving and stopping.
+This device requires a yearly subscription.

 Highlighted Features: